chenhg5/morningo/README.md

 ## Deploy

-build the executable file
+First build the executable file
 ```
 make build # for linus
 make cross # for mac/windows
 ```
-put the file in the ```build``` in your server and set the path of log and static file(html/css/js)，run the executable file。If 80 port is not useful，consider the nginx proxy，or use the gin middleware [gin-reverseproxy](https://github.com/chenhg5/gin-reverseproxy), which has some example in ```routers.go```.
-When the project running, it will generate the ```pid```file in the root path of project.
+Then put files of the ```build``` in your server and set the path of log and static file(html/css/js)，and run the executable file。If 80 port is not allowed to use，consider the nginx proxy，or use the gin middleware [gin-reverseproxy](https://github.com/chenhg5/gin-reverseproxy) instead, which has some example in ```routers.go```.
+When the project start running, it will generate the ```pid```file in the root path of the project.
 Excute the following command to update your project.
 ```
 kill -INT $(cat pid) && ./morningo # smooth stop the process and restart
 ```